 Kalamazoo Growlers Add Two to 2017 Roster

-KALAMAZOO, MI – The Growlers are excited to announce the signing of Brandon Gali, a junior shortstop from the University of Miami and Connor Manous, a freshman right-handed pitcher and infielder from Indiana University.
+KALAMAZOO, MI – The Growlers are proud to announce the signing of two players from MAC conference schools.
+Luke Schaefer, a right handed pitcher from The University of Toledo, and Tyler Drabick, a right hand pitcher from Kent State University.
 This recruiting update is presented by OnStaff Group.

 This recruiting update is presented by OnStaff Group.
 OnStaff Group is the largest human resource services firm in Southwest Michigan, maintaining an exceptionally experienced and stable staff.
 Learn how your company can benefit from over 168 years of expertise from a vast variety of organizations and industries today!

 The Kalamazoo Growlers are a member of the finest developmental league for elite college baseball players, the Northwoods League.
-Playing its 23rd season of summer collegiate baseball, the Northwoods League is the largest organized baseball league in the world with 20 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, more than 150 Northwoods League players have advanced to Major League Baseball, including Cy Young Award winner Max Scherzer (WAS) and MLB All-Stars Chris Sale (CWS), Jordan Zimmermann (DET), Curtis Granderson (NYM), Lucas Duda (NYM) and Ben Zobrist (CHC).
+The 23-year-old summer collegiate league is the largest organized baseball league in the world with 20 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
+A valuable training ground for coaches, umpires and front office staff, more than 160 former Northwoods League players have advanced to Major League Baseball, including two-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champion Ben Zobrist (CHC) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET), Curtis Granderson (NYM) and Lucas Duda (NYM).
 All league games are viewable live via the Northwoods League portal.
-For more information, visit www.growlersbaseball.com or download the new Northwoods League Mobile App on the Apple App Store and set the Growlers as your favorite team.
+For more information, visit www.growlersbaseball.com or download the new Northwoods League Mobile App on the Apple App Store or on Google Play and set the Growlers as your favorite team.